antham/cultura/README.md

 It must be necessary to stop the daemon to take the config in account, so simply run after finishing the edition, `cultura daemon stop`.

-With docker, simply replace the command cultura with `docker exec cultura-af2fce60 cultura`, the container must be started.
+If you are using cultura with Docker, you can replace the cultura command with `docker exec cultura-af2fce60 cultura`.
+Make sure the container is already running before executing the command.

 ## The fact rendering